 Open a Manager and select a group.

-Select one or more items in the list that you do no longer want to have in the group, right click any of the selected items and select Remove from Group from the context menu.
+Select one or more items that you do no longer want to have in the group, right click any of the selected items and select Remove from Group from the context menu.

 Filter Area in Managers